 Developing Leadership Character

-In assessing leaders at any level in an organization, we must always ask three questions:
+In assessing leaders at any level in an organization, we must always ask three key sets of questions:

 - Do they have the competencies to be a leader?
 Do they have the knowledge, the understanding of key concepts, facts, and relationships that they need to do the job effectively?